 The most important thing to understand as a patient who has experienced a less than optimal outcome after surgery, is that there are conservative and surgical options for treatment in these cases.
 If you have been told there is nothing more that your surgeon can do for you it is time for a second opinion.
 Very rarely are there no viable options.
 Not every poor outcome is the fault of your surgeon, and surgical complications do occur, but you don’t have to live with the results.

 It is always helpful when coming for a second opinion to obtain your records and foot x-rays that were taken prior to your original surgery, so they can be evaluated by the physician.

-Stop in for a second opinion because you don’t have to live with pain!
+Request an appointment for a second opinion because you don’t have to live with pain!